Cwiiis/gaia-navigator/README.md

 * The first page must take care to remove event listeners that may continue to fire after navigation.
 Attaching to the `navigationtransitionend` event may aid in this.
 * For reverse animations to work correctly, CSS property `animation-delay` must always be specified together with `animation-duration`.
 * Direct manipulation of the history and location objects will have unexpected results, instead use the shim objects available via `gnc_getHistory` and `gnc_getLocation`.
+* The last declared `navigation-transition-z-index` will apply for the duration of all transitions.
+* `navigation-transition-z-index` will override the `z-index` of `document.body` children on the first loaded page.
-* The CSSOM for this specification is not available using this shim.
+* The proposed CSSOM for this specification is not available using this shim.

 ## TODO

-* Support `navigation-transition-z-index` property
 * Support `navigation-transition-start` property
 * Support a preload spec